Waltons4eva/ubiquitywe/README.md

 Ubiquity until the last days of Firefox as we knew it (i.e. with "legacy" addon support).

-Unfortunately, almost all codebase of the original ubiquity is not functional in the new Firefox Quantum.
+Unfortunately, almost all codebase of the original ubiquity became not functional in the new Firefox Quantum.
 The first attempts to resurrect Ubiquity came from the users of Opera browser ([ubiquity-opera](https://github.com/cosimo/ubiquity-opera/blob/master/ubiquity.js)) and continued on Google Chrome ([UbiChr](https://github.com/rostok/ubichr)).